guillaume-be/rust-bert/README.md

 ### Manual installation (recommended)

 1. Download `libtorch` from https://pytorch.org/get-started/locally/.
-This package requires `v1.13.0`: if this version is no longer available on the "get started" page, the file should be accessible by modifying the target link, for example `https://download.pytorch.org/libtorch/cu117/libtorch-cxx11-abi-shared-with-deps-1.13.0%2Bcu117.zip` for a Linux version with CUDA11.
+This package requires `v1.13.1`: if this version is no longer available on the "get started" page, the file should be accessible by modifying the target link, for example `https://download.pytorch.org/libtorch/cu117/libtorch-cxx11-abi-shared-with-deps-1.13.1%2Bcu117.zip` for a Linux version with CUDA11. **NOTE:** When using `rust-bert` as dependency from [crates.io](https://crates.io), please check the required `LIBTORCH` on the published package [readme](https://crates.io/crates/rust-bert) as it may differ from the version documented here (applying to the current repository version).
 2. Extract the library to a location of your choice
 3. Set the following environment variables
 ##### Linux: